 I saw his unsightly, horrendous guise, grotesque and of such colossal stature.

 I could not forget his glabrity, or his sharp nails dangerous like a feline on the prowl.

 Oh peccavimus, and God's ire manifested completely in his daunting disguise.

-I raringly harked and knew that this was no sanctuary of blessed angels I was in.
+I raringly harked and knew that this was no sanctuary of blest angels I was in.

 Soon he was, grating and scratching his nails upon a skull, and drinking wine of goblets again that were full.

 The fuscous vault was adorned, in trickling blood of the humans he loved to consume with the wine.